'Avatar 3' Fends Off Struggling '28 Days Later: The Bone Temple' With $17 Million on MLK Weekend

 This is in spite of strong reception from critics and fans of the first film who showed up on opening night, giving “The Bone Temple” Rotten Tomatoes scores of 94% critics and 90% audience to go with an A- on CinemaScore, the latter of which is rare for a horror film and is the best reception score ever for director Nia DaCosta.

 But unless that word-of-mouth gets a wider audience who were alienated by the bigger thematic and tonal swings that the first “28 Years Later” made to give this series another chance, “The Bone Temple” will need overseas grosses just to get close to the $150 million global total of its predecessor.
-Next weekend’s hold will reveal whether a lengthy run is in the cards for this early-year horror title.
+Next weekend’s hold will reveal whether a lengthy run is in the cards for this early-year horror title, which has a $63 million budget co-financed by TSG Entertainment.

 Regardless, Sony is committed to completing the “28 Years Later” trilogy, having already greenlit the final installment this past December.
 “28 Days Later” lead Cillian Murphy is set to return alongside director-producer Danny Boyle and writer-producer Alex Garland.